 STOCK OWNERSHIP GUIDELINES.
 We believe that share ownership requirements help to further focus the senior leadership team on the long-term success of our businesses and the interests of our shareholders.
-All executives at the Vice President level and above are required to acquire and hold, within five years after taking such position, Rayonier shares with a value equal to a designated multiple of their base salary.
-In 2019, to further emphasize our ownership ethic and more strongly align the interests of management with long-term shareholder value, we increased our ownership requirements as multiples of base salary for our Chief Executive Officer from 6x to 8x, Chief Financial Officer from 2x to 4x, Senior Vice Presidents from 2x to 3x and Vice Presidents on the Senior Leadership Team from 1x to 2x as shown below:
+All executives at the Vice President level and above are required to acquire and hold, within five years after taking such position, Rayonier shares with a value equal to a designated multiple of their base salary as reflected below:

 Position Ownership Requirement

 Chief Executive Officer 8x

 Executive Vice Presidents & Chief Financial Officer 4x

-Senior Vice Presidents 3х
+Senior Vice Presidents 3x

 Vice Presidents on Senior Leadership Team 2x

 Vice Presidents 1x

 We also require that each independent director, within four years of joining our Board, maintain a minimum ownership interest in Rayonier at a level equal to four times the director's annual equity retainer.
-Prior to satisfying his or her ownership requirement, a director or executive is prohibited from selling any Rayonier shares other than shares withheld or sold to satisfy taxes in connection with a performance share payout, restricted stock vesting or stock option exercise.
+Prior to satisfying his or her ownership requirement, a director or executive is prohibited from selling any Rayonier shares other than shares withheld or sold to satisfy taxes in connection with a performance share payout, restricted stock/unit vesting or stock option exercise.
 All of our directors and executive officers have met or are on track to meet their ownership requirements within the required period.

 PROHIBITION ON HEDGING AND PLEDGING SHARE OWNERSHIP.
 Our executive officers and directors are not permitted to hedge their economic exposure to our common shares, to hold their ownership interests in our common shares in a margin account or to otherwise pledge their common shares as collateral for a loan.
-A more detailed description of our prohibition on hedging and pledging is included in the "Share Ownership of Directors and Executive Officers" section on page 37 and is incorporated in this CD&A by reference.
+A more detailed description of our prohibition on hedging and pledging is included in the "Share Ownership of Directors and Executive Officers" section on page 38 and is incorporated in this CD&A by reference.